JacobRPrice/JacobRPrice.github.io/_posts/2019-09-19-Installing-multiple-parallel-R-versions.md

 ---
 layout: post
-title: Installing multiple parallel versions of R on Mac and getting back up and running quickly by streamlining package installation
+title: Installing multiple parallel versions of R on Mac and getting back up and running quickly by simplifying package installation
 author: Jake Price
 ---

 ## caveat emptor
-I'm not a computer scientist and I did not sleep at a Holiday Inn last night.
+I'm not a computer scientist nor did I sleep at a Holiday Inn last night.

 Given all of the varieties of mac OS X, and the innumerable ways of installing and maintaining R I can't guarantee that the outline below will work for your precise situation. **Please make sure to backup your computer or use TimeMachine prior to giving this a try!**